New Zealand Superannuation Fund: Divestment

 The Superfund's investment portfolio is the subject of ongoing debate.
 Labour Party MP David Shearer called in August 2014 for divestment from a company manufacturing white phosphorus which is used by the Israeli Defence Force as a weapon.

 In February 2015 Green Party MP Russel Norman called for the Superfund to divest $676 million from fossil fuel companies.

 In August 2017 the Superfund quit or reduced holdings in 300 fossil fuel companies, making 40% of all Superfund investments carbon neutral.
 Companies include: ExxonMobil, Anadarko, Shell, BP, Statoil, New Zealand Oil & Gas, Genesis Energy, Alliant Energy, Berkshire Hathaway, Chevron, Rio Tinto, ConocoPhillips, Mitsubishi and Occidental Petroleum.
 Chief investment officer Matt Whineray stated, "We think that climate change represents a material risk, one that is not being properly priced by the markets."

 Fossil fuel divestment campaign organisation 350.org Aotearoa had been campaigning for the New Zealand Superfund to divest from fossil fuels for one year.
 350 Aotearoa and Greenpeace Aotearoa New Zealand supported the decision, calling it a "turning point for New Zealand."

+In March 2021, the Guardians of New Zealand Superannuation excluded five Israeli banks from investing in the NZ Super Fund due to their suspected involvement in illegal settlement construction in the West Bank.
+The five affected banks were the First International Bank of Israel, the Israel Discount Bank, Bank Hapoalim, Bank Leumi and Bank Mizrahi-Tefahot.

+On 16 April 2026, High Court Justice Simon Mount found that the Super Fund had failed to adequately address human rights issues when investing in companies operating in the Occupied Palestinian Territories.
+Mount's decision would require the Guardians of New Zealand Superannuation to rewrite policy documents, standards, procedures and investment policies regarding where New Zealand pensions funds are invested, particularly in companies accused of contributing to human rights abuses.
+Companies that were covered by Mount's judgement included Airbnb, Booking.com, Motorola and Expedia, which have invested in rental homes, surveillance and transport infrastructure in the Occupied Territories.
+Mount had ruled in favour of the activist group Palestine Solidarity Network Aotearoa's (PSNA) judicial review of the Super Fund's investment policies.
+He also ordered the Guardians to pay the PSNA's legal fees.